ssantoshhhhh/vibe-commerce/README.md

 ## User Flow

 1. Browse products on home page
-2. Add items to cart
+2. Add items to cart (with loading feedback)
-3. View cart with totals
+3. View cart with totals and GST calculation
 4. Proceed to checkout
 5. Enter customer details
-6. Complete purchase and view receipt
+6. Complete purchase and automatically redirect to products page
+7. Receive toast notifications for success/error states

 ## Project Structure